Exploring Parameter-Efficient Fine-Tuning Techniques for Code Generation with Large Language Models: Background

 As one of the specific types of LLM-related techniques, ICL has emerged as an effective technique~\cite{brown2020language,min2021metaicl,liang2022holistic,ouyang2022training, chowdhery2022palm}.
 ICL seeks to improve the abilities of LLMs by integrating context-specific information, in the form of an input prompt or instruction template, during the inference and thus without the need to perform gradient-based training.
 Therefore, by considering the context, the model becomes more capable of generating coherent and contextually relevant outputs.
 This contextual coherence of the LLM and not having to perform costly gradient-based training constitutes prime advantages of using ICL to specialize LLMs to a specific task or dataset.
 However, ICL also presents some inconveniences, including the need to design representative prompts~\cite{liu2022few, webson2021prompt, zhao2021calibrate}.
-Another limitation concerns the introduction of the extra prompt input tokens to the model, which may be infeasible when the contextual information is too large as it increases the computational cost linearly for Transformer-based architectures~\cite{vaswani2017attention}.